-I thing that’s because of during the war period, there weren’t any young people getting into the entertainment business since they were all in the service.
-When the war was over, in 1945 and 1946, we all got out of the service and started getting scholarships, went to acting schools, and that’s why right towards the end of the 1940s and early 1950s, there were a lot of young people who started to hit, because they had those two, three, four five years after the war to develop their abilities as actors, beginning to do stage work and motion pictures, and get a name for themselves.
-A lot of actors that were stars just before the war went into service and their careers faded a little bit because they were out of the public eye for three or four years.
+I think that’s because of the War period; there weren’t any young people getting into the entertainment business since they were all in the service.
+When the war was over, in 1945 and 1946, we all got out of the service and started getting scholarships, went to acting schools, and that’s why right towards the end of the 1940s and early 1950s, there were a lot of young people who started to hit, because they had those two, three, four or five years after the War to develop their abilities as actors, beginning to do stage work and motion pictures, and get a name for themselves.
+Many actors that were stars just before the war went into service, and their careers faded a little bit because they were out of the public eye for three or four years.
 That’s why I think that particular period was a big switch in the age and the amount of young talent coming along.

 Could another reason also be that the studios had competition for the first time with the arrival of television, and new filmmakers such as Stanley Kramer and Fred Zinnemann brought a new kind of cinema with more realism, compared to most of the traditional studio films that had been made up until then?

 Yes, there was more realism.
 I don’t know who was basically responsible for that.
-In the acting profession, naturally it was Brando with his form of Method and realistic acting, but as you say, television also had a great deal to do with it.
-More and more people were watching television, while less and less people were going to the theatres.
-Keeping stars under contract became very expensive, and the unions came in, so all of that had an effect on what was happening to the studios.
+In the acting profession, naturally, it was Brando with his form of Method and realistic acting, but as you say, television also had a great deal to do with it.
+More and more people were watching television, while fewer people were going to the theaters.
+Keeping stars under contract became very expensive, and the unions came in, so all of that affected what was happening to the studios.
 I got right in at the tail end of the studio contracts: when I was looking for a contract with one of the studios, they were letting everybody go.
 So you’d sign to do a picture, and very seldom they gave you seven-year contracts anymore.
-I never had a studio contract, I only had picture deals, like a two-picture deal at Paramount, or an two-picture and a television series deal at Lorimar Productions, but most of the things I did were independent.
-Naturally I had a contract with Columbia studios when I did the series “Tightrope” [1959-1960, 36 episodes], then I got a contract with Paramount and Desilu studios when I did “Mannix” [1967-1975, 194 episodes], and a contract with David Gerber Productions when we did “Today’s F.B.I.”
+I never had a studio contract, I only had picture deals, like a two-picture deal at Paramount or an two-picture and a television series deal at Lorimar Productions, but most of the things I did were independent.
+Naturally, I had a contract with Columbia studios when I did the series “Tightrope” [1959-1960, 36 episodes], then I got a contract with Paramount and Desilu studios when I did “Mannix” [1967-1975, 194 episodes], and a contract with David Gerber Productions when we did “Today’s F.B.I.”
 [1981-1982, 18 episodes], I think that was part of MGM.

 Would you consider your character of undercover agent Nick Stone in the TV series “Tightrope” your breakthrough role?

 I would say that was when people began to know who I was.
-That show was quite successful and unfortunately, the head of CBS studio, Jim Aubrey, wanted to switch the time when the show was on the air.
-In those days, the series were usually bought by a few sponsors, in other words there were one or two sponsors that financed the whole show.
-The half-hour “Tightrope” was sponsored by a pharmaceutical company, a cigarette company and a shaving lotion.
-They owned that half hour period at CBS.
-So the studio head said he wanted to switch the show from nine o’clock to ten o’clock, and on another night.
+That show was quite successful, but unfortunately, the head of CBS Studio, Jim Aubrey, wanted to switch the time when the show was on the air.
+In those days, the series were usually bought by a few sponsors; in other words, there were one or two sponsors that financed the whole show.
+The half-hour “Tightrope” was sponsored by a pharmaceutical company, a cigarette company, and a shaving lotion.
+They owned that half-hour period at CBS.
+So the studio head said he wanted to switch the show from nine o’clock to ten o’clock and on another night.
 But the sponsors wanted to keep this time, they had it for a long time, nine o’clock was a perfect time for them: ‘Now that we have a hit show, we don’t want to move it.’
 But Aubrey said, ‘Either you accept the move, or you’re off the air.’
 And then they said, ‘We’re gonna go off.’
 So they left.
-And that’s why the show went off the air, because Jim Aubrey made an ultimatum which they didn’t want.
+And that’s why the show went off the air because Jim Aubrey made an ultimatum which they didn’t want.

 When it went off the air, did it hurt your career?